 What Soaps/Detergents To Never Use with Cloth Diapers

 Once again, I go into all the things to avoid when choosing a detergent in this article here, but there are some soaps that really need calling out as bad wherever possible as they are marketed toward cloth diapers despite being horrible for them and the culprit of many red and sore baby-bums.
 Here are 3 cloth diaper detergents to avoid at all costs:

 - Rockin’ Green Platinum Series Dirty Diaper Powdered Laundry Detergent

-- Any homemade recipe you find anywhere, just don’t, period.
+- Any homemade detergent recipe you find anywhere, just don’t, period.

 “Safe” Detergents that Aren’t Really Good

-Again, I don’t like to give lists, but there are some detergents that deserve naming as they are very popular in the CDfB community, and I want you going in with your eyes open.
+Again, I don’t like to give lists, but there are some detergents that deserve naming as they are very popular in the CDfB community, and I want you to go in with your eyes open.

 This detergent is fine, it’s perfectly suitable to use, BUT I do find that the instructions on the back of the bottle/box are confusing, the powder often doesn’t come with a scoop, and the ingredients are on the weak side making it sometimes challenging for folks with hard water.
 If you really want to use this detergent, go for it, just know you may need to spend some extra time working it out and adjusting your routine.
 Often the price is a draw for this one, but it usually requires more than other free & clear options.

 I want to love this natural and lovely detergent, I really do, but I just can’t right now with it’s current formula.
 While it’s perfectly fine to use on cloth, it’s just not very strong.
 Like ALL Free and Clear, if you want to use it, go ahead, but know it will be more of a balancing act to get this one to work right, especially with hard water.